 One of our goals at Linx is to close the gap between the flexibility of hand-coding and low-code, and this is one of those rare changes where making Linx more flexible also makes it simpler to use.
 Linx 5 returns values from a Linx function as properties on a result object.
 The result object would contain a string property if you want to return a string.
 You would use the string by referencing “function-name.result.property-name”.

 With Linx 6, we’ve added the option to return any type, so you can return the string value as-is.
 You would reference it as “function-name”, which is much simpler and more closely resembles how common programming languages treat results from functions.

 We’ve removed the Project concept as it’s functionally no different from a Folder.
 This change reduces clutter in the UI and makes simple solutions simpler while complex solutions can be organised using Folders.

 Decouple solution dependencies from the Designer

 In Linx 5.14, we released versioned plugins to afford more control over plugin updates.
 Linx 6 brings the same concept to our compiler and type system.
-Most production-grade software has several dependencies that need to be tightly managed between development, testing, and production.
+Most production-grade software has several dependencies that must be tightly managed between development, testing, and production.
 We’ve decoupled the compiler and type system from the Linx Designer and Server and made them dependencies of the solution.

 This change allows more control over solution dependency updates, providing a more reliable experience when working with a solution and less chance of unintentionally breaking something when deploying to a different environment.
 It also allows more granular updates to Linx, enabling a faster release cadence.

-Click here for the full Linx 6 release notes
+View the Linx 6 release notes